-A man needs at least 15 mg of zinc per day, but in case of problems with erectile function, the body needs higher doses of this trace mineral.
-You should know that the needed effect of taking zinc will be observed approximately 3 months after starting taking the supplement because the process of formation-maturation of spermatozoa takes 72 to 90 days.
+A man needs at least 15 mg of zinc per day.
+But in case of problems with erectile function, the body needs higher doses of this trace mineral.
+You should know that the needed effect of taking zinc will be observed approximately 3 months after starting taking the supplements because the process of formation-maturation of spermatozoa takes 72 to 90 days.

 - vegetable oils (sunflower, corn, etc.);